Our Headphone Tests

 Noise Isolation - Voice Handling

-What it is: How much the headphones attenuate the voice of a person talking to you when background noise is present.
+How much the headphones attenuate the voice of a person talking to you when background noise is present.
 If available, the headphones will have active noise cancellation enabled.

-When it matters: When you want the headphones to attenuate more or less of the voice of someone talking to you.
+When you want the headphones to attenuate more or less of the voice of someone talking to you.

 If you work at a busy office or like to wear headphones when you're out and about at a cafe or supermarket, you'll hear voices all around you.
 This test puts together four different voice recordings (two male and two female) from Peter Kabal's Telecommunications & Signal Processing Laboratory Speech Database at McGill University.
 You can hear the difference in noise isolation for yourself.
-Keep in mind that although the bulk of speech falls within the mid range, deeper voices tend to produce some bass, while higher-pitched voices tend to produce some treble.
+Keep in mind that although the bulk of speech falls within the mid-range, deeper voices tend to produce some bass, while higher-pitched voices tend to produce some treble.

-Male Voice 1 sample
+Male Voice 1 Female Voice 1

-Male Voice 2 sample
+Male Voice 2 Female Voice 2

 ANC Wind Handling

-What it is: The increase or decrease in amplitude when using the headphone's active noise cancellation (ANC) functionality in a windy environment.
+The increase or decrease in amplitude when using the headphone's active noise cancellation (ANC) functionality in a windy environment.

 The ANC Wind Handling graph of the Bose QuietComfort Ultra Headphones.

 This test isn't scored either.
 If reducing wind noise is your top priority, you'll definitely want headphones that have a wind reduction feature.
-If you're interested in learning more about this, our R&D article on noise isolation is right up your alley!